rchillyard/TableParser/README.md

 * build.sbt: changed scalaVersion to 2.12.8
 * CellParser: parametric type _T_ is now covariant;
 * CellParsers: added new method _cellParserOptionNonEmptyString_;
-    then for each of the _cellParserN_ methods, the signature has had an defaultable _fields_ parameter to allow explicit field naming;
+    then for each of the _cellParserN_ methods, the signature has had a defaultable _fields_ parameter to allow explicit field naming;
 * Reflection: changed the message to refer to the _cellParserN_ signatures;
 * README.md: fixed some issues with the doc regarding the _MovieTableParser_;
     added new features above.